 The Green Harbors For Coastal Systems Stewardship and Resilience

-In industrialized harbors, we’re not doing as well.
-We witness the absence of native shellfish like oyster reefs, and the destruction of salt marsh and eel grass beds, which are three keystone coastal habitats.
-Although our technologies in waste water treatments have improved, our coastal waters are still in poor conditions and many of our urban harbors have been given a ‘dead fish sign' showing areas of recurring anoxia/hypoxia.
+As it may be expected, industrialized harbors are not as healthy as natural harbors.
+Depleted health can be viewed through over-fishing, loss of shellfishing and habitat destruction – such as in oyster reefs, salt marsh beds and eel grass beds (which are three keystone coastal habitats).
+These depleted habitats and resources, coupled with anthropogenic (human) inputs have led to a need and development of technologies.
+Although the technology surrounding wastewater treatment has improved, coastal waters are still in poor conditions and many urban harbors have been given a ‘dead fish sign' showing areas of recurring anoxia/hypoxia.
 These are areas where high nutrient and storm runoffs have led to a lack of dissolved oxygen that in turn endangers fish and other marine life, creating dead zones.

-However, we hold hope for change that research in biomimicry – learning from and mimicking the biological wisdom of species and ecosystems – can be combined with traditional practices to restore and sustain whole systems (watersheds and coasts) and with them the human populations they support.
+However, we hold hope for change that research in biomimicry – learning from and mimicking the biological wisdom of species and ecosystems – can be combined with traditional practices to restore and sustain whole systems (i.e. watersheds and coasts) and with them the human populations they support.